 Vikas Baid as Prospero was as regal as you would expect a duke to be and Radhika Mittal as Miranda was a treat to watch.
 But Flavia Rodrigues as young Miranda stole our hearts.
 The overall play experience was a delight.
 You were greeted by people dressed in the Elizabethan era clothes, there was a Shakespearean quiz as you waited for the show to start, and the speed at which the questions were answered made you realize that the crowd was filled with people who knew the play and its author.

 Watching a play at Royal Opera House is a treat by itself and watching Shakespeare there is an unmatched experience.
 The Tempest has been performed in various cities and will soon be going international.
 If it comes to your city, make sure you catch it.
-You can book your tickets for their next performance here.

 Disclaimer: If the dates for this event have expired, it means that there are no upcoming shows for the same.
 Dates will be updated once new shows are scheduled by the organizer.
 Keep checking this space for more.